dorairajsanjay/tldr/README.md

 tldr is an experimental text summarizer that uses sequence to sequence neural machine learning models.

 ### To parse the CNN stories, generate vocab and dump into a pickle file for later dataset generation

+You can download CNN data from https://cs.nyu.edu/~kcho/DMQA/ Note the below directory for the downloaded files directory = 'data/cnn/stories/'

 python tldr_main.py --parse_cnn_stories

 ### To regenerate dataset.
 This is required to be done once.
 Subsequent attempts load from a pickle file